WillSplaine/COMP3016-OPENGL/README.md

 ### External Resource

 #### In this project the use of learnopengl.com was essential in both learning the correct usage for each element
+#### This was extremely useful resource as it held all the download links for the libraries I needed

 #### Models for bonsai, shop were both designed by myself via the use of the 3D modelling software Blender